-Our Quaker prison chaplains ministered to the needs of inmates at the Elmley cluster of prisons.
-Our Tunbridge Wells meeting has worked with 'Habitat for Humanity' and the YMCA on a scheme (the 'Stepping Stones Project') to redevelop the Meeting House to create eight accommodation units for vulnerable young people.
-This project has received press coverage widely through its connection with the YMCA and the Bishop of Rochester's involvement.
+Our Tunbridge Wells meeting has continued its partnership with 'Habitat for Humanity' and the YMCA on a scheme (the 'Stepping Stones Project') having created eight accommodation units for vulnerable young people.
 The scheme has been seen as a model for reassignment of property resources for the good of the community.
-Maidstone and Sevenoaks Local Meetings have supported their local food banks by collecting supplies for them.

-Our Rochester Meeting House has been the venue for the Open House Rochester, which supports homeless and vulnerable people (about 55 each week); members of Rochester Meeting have been active in the organisation and operation of the project.
+Our Rochester Meeting House has been the venue for the Open House Project, which supports homeless and vulnerable people (about 55 each week); members of Rochester Meeting have been active in the organisation and operation of the project.
+Our Maidstone Meeting participated in the Maidstone Winter Shelter Scheme, making its facilities available on one night a week during the winter months to provide accommodation for homeless people.